WVUHPC/Introduction-HPC/_episodes/02-cli.md

 {: .output}

 There is an important difference between `test_folder` and `/test_folder`.
-The former is a location in your current working directory (CWD), the later is a location starting on the root directory `/`.
+The former is a location in your current directory, the later is a location starting on the root directory `/`.
 A normal user has no rights to create folders on that directory so `mkdir` will fail and an error message will be shown on your screen.

-The name of the folder is `test_folder`, notice the underscore between *test* and *folder*.
-In UNIX, there is no restriction having files or directories with spaces but using them become a nuisance on the command line.
+Notice that we named it `test_folder` instead of `test folder`.
+In UNIX, there is no restriction regarding files or directories with spaces, but using them can become a nuisance on the command line.
 If you want to create the folder with spaces from the command line, here are the options:

 ~~~
-$> mkdir "test folder with spaces"
+$ mkdir "test folder with spaces"
-$> mkdir another\ test\ folder\ with\ spaces
+$ mkdir another\ test\ folder\ with\ spaces
 ~~~
 {: .language-bash}